jhyuklee/jhyuklee.github.io/blogs/phrase-retrieval-and-beyond/README.md

 </ul>

 There have been different methodologies for different granularities of text retrieval, but our findings suggest that we can have <b>a single multi-granularity retriever</b> that can do retrieval of different granularities of our choice.
 Our paper also includes more efforts to reduce the index size of phrase retrieval (from 307GB to 69GB) with <a href='https://ieeexplore.ieee.org/document/6678503'>Optimized Product Quantization</a> and quantization-aware training.
-Now, phrase retrieval has a very similar index size compared to passage retrieval.
+Now, phrase retrieval has a similar index size compared to passage retrieval.
 <hr>

 <a name='conclude'></a>
 <h3 class="subtitle"><b>Conclusion</b></h3>
 Initially proposed as an efficient open-domain QA model, phrase retrieval has now become <b>a strong and versatile solution to various text retrieval tasks</b>.
 Without running heavy Transformer-based models on the top of retrieved passages, we can easily retrieve phrase-level answers as well as sentence, passage, and document-level answers with very fast inference time.
-My time spent on phrase retrieval for the last three years was a great journey to improve this line of work.
+While the challenge over training high-quality phrase representations is by no means over, my time spent on phrase retrieval for the last three years was a great journey to improve this line of work.
 Below is the summary of the improvement we made.
 All models, resources and code are also publicly available.
 <br><br>